+All other

-Name/Year Option Awards (\$) (1) All other Compensation (\$) Total (\$)
+Name/Year Option Awards (\$) (1) Compensation (\$) Total (\$)

 Shal Jacobovitz (2)

-2018 313,500 (395,933 options at \$0.7918 per share) 0 313,500
+2018 313,500 313,500

-2019 0 0 0
+2019

-2020 0 0 0
+2020

 Alison Mosca (3)

-2018 NA NA NA
+2018

-2019 94,049 (39,593 options at \$2.3754 per share) 0 94,049
+2019 94,049 94,049

-2020 0 0 0
+2020

-(1) There have been no grants of stock to the directors.
-Stock options are valued using the Black-Scholes option pricing model.
+- There have been no grants of stock to the directors.
+Stock options are valued using the Black-Scholes option pricing (1) model.
 Given the absence of trading history of Clene's Common Stock, the expected volatility is derived from the average historical stock volatilities of several unrelated public companies within Clene's industry that Clene considers to be comparable to its own business over a period equivalent to the expected term of the stock option grants.
 The risk-free interest rate for periods within the contractual life of the stock options is based on the U.S. Treasury yield curve in effect at the time of the grant.
 The expected dividend is assumed to be zero as Clene has never paid dividends and has no current plans to do so.
 The expected term represents the period that stock-based awards are expected to be outstanding.
 For option grants that are considered to be in the ordinary course, Clene determines the expected term using the simplified method.
 The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options.
 For other option grants, Clene estimates the expected term using historical data on employee exercises and post-vesting employment termination behavior taking into account the contractual life of the award.
-The weighted average grant-date fair value of options granted during the years ended December 31, 2020 and 2019 was \$2.3923 and \$1.5806, respectively.

-(2) 395,933 options to purchase Common Stock at an exercise price of \$0.7918 per share.

-(3) 39,593 options to purchase Common Stock at an exercise price of \$2.3754 per share.
+The weighted average grant-date fair value of options granted to Directors during 2018 was \$0.83, and during 2019 was \$2.500, and no options were granted to Directors in 2020.
+Additional shares may be issued to these directors pursuant to RSUs related to options they currently hold upon the expiration of the escrow under the Merger Agreement or the Company's achievement of milestones under the Merger Agreement.
+The exact number of shares issuable under such RSUs is not determinable until the occurrence of these events. - (2) 395,933 options to purchase Common Stock at an exercise price of \$0.83 per share. - (3) 39,593 options to purchase Common Stock at an exercise price of \$2.50 per share.